AmyRayDroui/melingo-tarnslator-task/README.md

 docker pull amyray/melingo-api
 docker pull amyray/melingo-web
 ```
-2. Run images:
-   Either by Docker Desktop with melingo-api port:8000 and  melingo-web port:3000 or
+2. Run images, either by Docker Desktop with melingo-api port:8000 and  melingo-web port:3000 or:
 ```
 docker run -p 8000:8000 amyray/melingo-api
 docker run -p 3000:3000 amyray/melingo-web
 ```

 The server will be available at http://localhost:8000.

 The web app will be available at http://localhost:3000.

 ## Dependencies